kurtsundell/AgeCalcML/README.md

 ### Run without MATLAB
 AgeCalcML can be run in MATLAB or as a standalone .exe file (Windows) or .app file (macOS) that can be used without having a copy MATLAB.
 The file can be run from your computer's Desktop, or wherever you choose to keep it.

+Here's a video link that explains how to download and run AgeCalcML: https://www.youtube.com/watch?v=mP-ADh8wvk4

 Here is the link to the AgeCalcML standalone graphical user interface (GUIs) latest releases:

 https://github.com/kurtsundell/AgeCalcML/releases